GasparSekula/NeuralNetworks/README.md

 ## 🧾 Final Notes

-This project is a **learning-focused implementation** — designed to solidify your understanding of how MLPs work under the hood.
+This project is a **learning-focused implementation** — designed to understand how MLPs work under the hood.
 Feel free to explore, experiment, and expand! 🚀

 ---

-> Created as part of an academic laboratory course on Neural Networks.
+> Created as part of an academic laboratory course on Computational Intelligence Methods in Data Analysis (Metody Inteligencji Obliczeniowej w Analizie Danych), a part of Data Science Bachelor Engineering programme at Warsaw University of Technology.